-The principal balance due on that Negotiable Obligation at December 31, 2024 amounts to USD 101,259.
+The principal balance due on that Negotiable Obligation at December 31, 2024 is USD 101,259.

 The financing obtained is a limited recourse loan, exclusive to the CTMM closure of cycle project.
-It is guaranteed by the project's main equipment and a PPA agreement under Resolution No. 287/17.
+It is guaranteed by the project's main equipment and a PPA contract under Resolution No. 287/17.
 The conditions are described below: